Donors, Sponsors and Volunteers

 We plan to increase the number of On-Site/Off-Site Children’s Educational Programs for the 2015 Season.
 We anticipate the total cost of the 2015 Children’s Programs will be approximately $15,000.

-This year we had the pleasure of welcoming to the Chef’s Table: Vicky Acosta, The Grill, Meadowood Napa Valley, Stephen Barber / Nic Jones, Farmstead; Nash Cognetti, Tra Vigne; Bill Heubel, Culinary Institute of America at Greystone; Michele Anna Jordan, Radio Personality.
+In 2014 we had the pleasure of welcoming to the Chef’s Table: Vicky Acosta, The Grill, Meadowood Napa Valley, Stephen Barber / Nic Jones, Farmstead; Nash Cognetti, Tra Vigne; Bill Heubel, Culinary Institute of America at Greystone; Michele Anna Jordan, Radio Personality.
 James Beard Winning Author, Columnist, Former Chef and Restaurant Reviewer and Cookbook Author, Jim Leiken / Cindy Pawlycn, Cindys’ Backstreet Kitchen and Grant Showley / Culinary Students, St. Helena Montessori School.

 Each Chef’s Demonstration costs us about $150.
 We are planning to continue with one Chef’s Demonstration per month for the 2015 season and will need to replace 24 Chairs, the Market’s Cart and the Signage for the Chef's Table.
 Approximate cost $2,500.